toddas/whether-scarapper/README.md

 # whether-scarapper<br>

-This small program goes into the local weather website and finds the weather for the upcoming week it displays a date, date code(will be used in the upcoming app) weekday day temperature and wind speed and night temperature and wind speed<br>
+This small program goes into the local weather website and finds the weather for the upcoming week it displays a date, weekday day temperature and wind speed and night temperature and wind speed at day<br>

 #req<br>
 re - https://docs.python.org/2/library/re.html <br>